2024 United States state legislative elections explained

 See main article: 2024 West Virginia Senate election and 2024 West Virginia House of Delegates election.

-Half of the seats of the West Virginia Senate and all of the seats of the West Virginia House of Delegates are up for election in 2024.
-Republicans currently control both chambers.
+Half of the seats of the West Virginia Senate and all of the seats of the West Virginia House of Delegates were up for election in 2024.
+Republicans expanded their supermajorities in both legislative chambers, flipping three open Democratic-held seats in the general election.[21]

 + colspan="5" West Virginia Senate